VisionEval/VisionEval/sources/modules/VETravelDemandMM/inst/module_docs/CalculateAltModeTrips.md

 ## How the Module Works

-The user specifies the model in the estimation scripts in data-raw folder and saves the estimation results in data folder.
-If no model re-estimation is desired, the estimation process can be skipped and the default model specification is used.
-The module assigns the alternative mode PMT and TFL to each household using variables from household characteristics and land use data.
-There are two different models for metro and non-metro residents.
+This module includes 6 sub-modules for predicting alternative modes( Bike, Walk and Transit) person miles traveled and trip frequencies.
+If the users want to re-estimate the sub-modules for a nee region they can use the scripts in dara-raw folder to re-estimate the model.
+The model object will be save in data folder.

+The module first uses a hurdle models to assign the alternative modes PMT to each household.
+Then a trip frequency model is applied to estimate number of yearly alternative modes trips for each household.
+Finally a linear regression model will be applied to estimate the average trip length for alternatiev modes.
+All the models have two different parameters for metro and non-metro residents.

 ## User Inputs